hcote/mern-crud-no-passport/README.md

 #### Mongo Database

-This is set up using Mongo DB Atlas, which is a free cloud-based Mongo database.
+This is set up using Mongo DB Atlas, which is a free cloud-based mongo database.
 I will not go into setting this up but you can follow one of the many tutorials on YouTube.

 ## Environment Variables